syncthing/syncthing-macos/README.md

 make debug
 ```

-It will automaticly download syncthing amd64 binary and add it to the Application.
+It will automaticly download syncthing amd64 binary and add it to the Application Bundle.

+# Goal

+The goal of this project is to keep the Native Mac OS X Syncthing tray as simple as possible.
+No graphs, no advanced configuration
+ windows.

 # Contributions

 Contributions and issue reports are welcome.
-I'm an rookie in programming in Objective-C and try to improve over time.
+I'm an beginner in programming in Objective-C.
  Please keep in mind I do this on best-effort basis, and I try not to break the auto-updater.

+I'm willing to add donated-based features if you need them.

 # License